nbogie/rabbitmq-demo/README.md

 Then modify and write your own sender code.

+Try stopping the consumer and having the sender send messages when your consumer is stopped.

+_Then_ run the consumer.
+What do you notice?

 Then run the two processes on different machines! (e.g. with a colleague)